• Skip to primary navigation

 A marinade is a mixture of oil, spices, acids, and other ingredients that meats are soaked in for a period of time to flavor and soften them.

-This indian marinade can not only be used for meats, but for paneer and tofu dishes too.
+This Indian marinade can not only be used for meats, but for paneer and tofu dishes too.
 I use the same marinade for my paneer tikka recipe.

 Why Is It Important to Marinate Chicken?

-• Marination not only adds flavor to the chicken from the outside, but a good marinade seeps inside the chicken, adding an all rounded flavor to the dish.
+• Marination not only adds flavor to the chicken from the outside but a good marinade seeps inside the chicken, adding an all-rounded flavor to the dish.

 • Because of the high heat produced by grills, marinades are especially important for grilling.
-While cooking, excessive heat can cause the formation of harmful substances.
+While cooking, excessive heat can cause the formation of harmful materials.
 The formation of these chemicals is reduced by using an acidic marinade.

 • The marinade keeps the chicken from drying out and becoming leathery.